Oxygen BioChem (OBC™)

 Recent applications of in situ chemical oxidation (ISCO) have shown that ISCO can be a cost-effective remedial strategy for organic contaminants in groundwater and soil.
 The application of ISCO to contaminated source areas usually results in an immediate benefit to groundwater in the area.
-In addition, further contaminant flux can be reduced or eliminated mitigating further contaminant plume issues.
+In addition, further contaminant flux can be reduced or eliminated, mitigating additional contaminant plume issues.
 Redox Tech has recently formulated a mixture of sodium persulfate and calcium peroxide that can be employed for ISCO applications using FMC’s Klozur™ activation chemistry.

 Sodium persulfate has emerged recently as an important oxidant for in situ remediation of volatile and semi-volatile organic compounds.
 Persulfate is the strongest oxidant within the peroxygen family, with an electromotive force of 2.12 volts.
 As illustrated below, the direct oxidation half-cell reaction for persulfate involves a two-electron transfer:

 However, in most cases, rapid destruction of the contaminant of concern requires that the persulfate be activated to generate sulfate radicals.
 Sulfate radicals are powerful oxidizing agents with an oxidation potential of 2.6 volts.
 Klozur™ activated persulfate is catalyzed with the peroxide and base provided by the calcium peroxide.

 Activated persulfate can remain available in the subsurface for months providing an unrivaled combination of power and stability.

 The calcium peroxide provides several benefits.
 First, it imparts the alkalinity and peroxide needed to activate the persulfate using FMC’s Klozur™ activation chemistry.
 Second, mixed with water provides a long-term slow release source of hydrogen peroxide and calcium hydroxide.